Kingdom of Wakanda

 - Badass in Charge: The head of the Dora Milaje, and not just the best fighter in the group, but considered to be one of, if not the best warrior in all of Wakanda.

 - Badass Normal: Okoye has no superhuman abilities, her only advantages being Wakadan tech and armor, but she more than acquits herself during the events of Black Panther.
 Come Infinity War, she's fighting shoulder-to-shoulder with T'Challa and the Avengers.

 - Bald of Awesome: A rare female version of the trope.
-The head of Wakanda's general and best warrior is clean shaven.
+Wakanda's general and best warrior is clean shaven.

 - Blade on a Stick: Her Weapon of Choice is a spear, and she puts it to good use.